AndresRTejedor/Mold/docs/source/example_LM_mw.md

 1. Create the directory for sweeping different radii ($r_w=0.85,0.99,1.12Å$).
 2. For each radius one needs to run different independent velocity seeds.
 Create 10 directories for each radius directory.
 3. Copy the LAMMPS script file (`mw_lattmold.in`) in each subdirectory along with the configuration file (`39mold.xyz `) and the mW potential file (`mW.sw`).
 4. The variables of the LAMMPS script presented in previous section need to be changed slightly.
-For this step, the typical run must be of the order of $100ns$ (with `dt=1 fs`), controlled by the parameter `nts` which must be set to `nts=10000000`.
+For this step and this particular system, the typical run must be of the order of $100ns$ (with `dt=1fs`), controlled by the parameter `nts` which must be set to `nts=10000000`.
 The well depth `nkT` must be set to 8.
 Importantly, for this step the `seed` variable must be change for every independent run.
 5. Launch the simulation for each radius and independent velocity seed.
 6. The `thermos_style` provides the potential energy (`pe`) in column 2 which is the variable used to determine the average nucleation time of the precritical mold used in this example.
-Plot the variable `pe` vs the time that correspond to multiply the `step` variable (column 1 in `thermo`) by the `timestep` ($1fs$).
+Plot the variable `pe` vs the time that correspond to multiply the `step` variable (column 1 in `thermo`) by the `timestep` (1fs).
 The sharp decay in the curves determine the nucleation time that averaged over all seeds provides the estimation for all the seeds as shown in the figure below

 ![Step-4](../figs/LatticeMold/Fig4.png "Time")